Undergraduate Civil Engineering Courses

 484 Steel Design (3 hrs)

-Principles of design of steel structures using ASD methods.
+Principles of design of steel structures using LRFD methods.
 Analysis and design of structural elements including beams, columns, connection details.

 Prerequisite: CE 381 and MA 244.